xoidlabs/xoid/docs/recipes-react/using-context-correctly.md

 }
 ```

 Only the components that subscribe to the content of `MyContext` explicitly via `useAtom` will rerender.
-Also note that, any component now has the chance to subscribe to a subtree/leaf of the same context such that: `useAtom(atom.focus('alpha'))`.
+Also note that, any component now has the chance to subscribe to a subtree/leaf of the same context such that: `useAtom($atom.focus('alpha'))`.
 Context selectors are achieved in a single, expressive API!
 Voilà!